walmartlabs/concord-website/docs/getting-started/tasks.md

         - log: something bad happened
 ```

 <a name="create-task"/>
-## Creating a Task
+## Creating Tasks

-Tasks must implement `com.walmartlabs.concord.sdk.Task` Java
+Tasks must implement `com.walmartlabs.concord.sdk.Task` Java interface and
+provides a `call(...)` method сan be called in a Concord flow.

-interface.
-It is provided by the `concord-sdk` module:
+It Task interface is provided by the `concord-sdk` module:

 ```xml
 <dependency>